 These annual “health checks” between the dean and program faculty will culminate in outcome setting for the educational program.
 The aim will be to articulate one to three outcomes related to the program’s vitality goal, along with their measures and targets.
 These will be entered in NETSPACE following the program and general education outcomes and be reported on at the following year’s annual meeting.
 Follow up on these outcomes, including results/findings and action plans, will subsequently be documented in NETSPACE.
 Refer to the “Program Review Timeline” for a summary of the annual cycle.

-During each January in-service, the designated educational program faculty present to the college’s curriculum and instruction committee, division deans, president, vice president for instruction and student services, and representatives from both the vice president for instruction and student services’ staff and the president’s staff.
+Every three years, the designated educational program faculty present to the college’s curriculum and instruction committee, division deans, president, vice president for instruction and student services, and representatives from both the vice president for instruction and student services’ staff and the president’s staff.
 Refer to the “Program Review Report-out Schedule” for the schedule of programs to report-out.